in

 While we have used and recommended ThermoPro for years, lately we have also become big fans of the MEATER leave in thermometer.

-It’s got a great free app that is constantly being updated and even has an algorithm to predict how much longer your type of meat will take to cook based on cooking temperature, target temperature, current internal temperature.
+It has a free app that is constantly being updated and even has an algorithm to predict how much longer your type of meat will take to cook based on cooking temperature, target temperature, current internal temperature.

 It’s like a GPS for your meat!